hamzehkhazaei/ECE422-Proj2-StartKit/README.md

     2. You need one of these VMs to run the client program for which you may use `m1.small` flavor.
 Let's call this VM as the `Client_VM`.

-    3. For the other two VMs, `m1.large` flavor would be a good choice.
+    3. For the other two VMs, `m1.large` or `m1.medium` flavor would be a good choice.
 These two VMs will construct your Swarm cluster.

     4. You need to open the following TCP ports in the `default security group` in Cybera:
         - 22 (ssh), 2376 and 2377 (Swarm), 5000 (Visualization), 8000 (webapp), 6379 (Redis)